-Looking at the odds for the upcoming season of 2019/20, chances are that Manchester City will be able to claim the title for the third straight season.
+Looking at the odds for the upcoming season of 2021/22, chances are that Manchester City will be able to defend the title.
 In the winner odds from Unibet, City are top candidates for the title – even if they will be challenged by teams such as Chelsea, Liverpool and Man United.

 Winner odds for Premier League 2021/22